pmorganelli/snowplow-race/README.md

   - WASD to control Snowplow [**Update:** See `PlayerMovement` script]

 *Snow Game Object*

-  -Collider
+  - Collider
-    -dissapears on collision with snowplow
+      * dissapears on collision with snowplow
-  -Need to figure out how we are counting "snow cleared"
+  - Need to figure out how we are counting "snow cleared"
-    maybe it is every block cleared?
+      * maybe it is every block cleared?
-  -Needs to "spawn" before it is visible to player so it appears as though the snow "exists" there
+  - Needs to "spawn" before it is visible to player so it appears as though the snow "exists" there
-    -spawn off screen or out of spotlight
+      * spawn off screen or out of spotlight

 *Map*
   - Dark map